 Form and Function Podiatry

-Common Nail/Lower Limb Conditions
+Common Nail and Lower Limb Conditions

 Digital nail deformities can lead to pain & discomfort during movement.
 These deformities often arises from an imbalance in the muscles, tendons or ligaments that normally hold the toe straight.
 Symptoms may include corns, calluses & pain.
 Treatment options at Form & Function Podiatry include custom orthotics, splinting, & in more severe cases, referral for surgical intervention.